 Against this backdrop, we wanted to investigate the extent to which wearing face masks impacts our ability to foster human rapport and build strong relationships, by impairing our facial perception and communication skills.
-Of course, this matters for brands that need to create and foster those strong relationships with their customers, including at specific touchpoints - the assistant helping a customer instore, the teller in a bank branch, and so on.
-Consumers are on board with governments and brands doing the right thing.
-For example, Ipsos found in February 2021 that virtually all (97%) vaccinated Americans report wearing a mask when they left home in the last week.1 Meanwhile, in a separate study, almost two-thirds (64%) of Canadians told us they would stop, or temporarily stop, shopping at a location that doesn't take health and safety seriously.2
+Of course, this matters for brands that need to create and foster those strong relationships with their customers, including at specific touchpoints - the assistant helping a customer in-store, the teller in a bank branch, and so on.

 This paper sets out to provide guidance to those charged with designing and delivering customer experiences in this new world.

 How does an organisation create meaningful 'masked moments' that encourage customers to return, spend and recommend - ultimately delivering competitive advantage and the right business outcomes, while also ensuring that customers and staff stay safe?